MFarabi619/stack-builder/README.md

 <hr/>

-## 🏗️ This project is a work in progress 🚧
+## 🏗️ This project is on hold indefinitely 🚧 maybe even abandoned 😔

+I took a break from working on this to focus on building out [cuHacking's 2025 Platform](https://github.com/cuhacking/2025).

+Much of the tooling, infrastructure, and DevOps foundations that led to the outstanding technical success of the project was taken from my work here 💚

 At the moment, it's just a well-documented [Next.js](https://nextjs.org/) Starter Template.